 Mercato di Santo Spirito In Piazza Santo Spirito, Monday-Sunday mornings

 In the city center there are many grocery stores with a selection of fruits, vegetables, meats, and other essentials.
 In the outskirts there are also several supermarkets with a larger selection of packaged and frozen foods and household supplies.
 Although hours vary, most supermarkets close around 8:00 or 9:00 pm.
 For those of you who wish to venture out of the center by public transportation, there are also supermarkets located inside the local malls just outside of Florence.

 For gluten-free diets, there are several options available in Florence.
 Gluten-free food may be purchased both in supermarkets as well as pharmacies.
-Important: look for the words “Senza Glutine” and/or the green gluten-free symbol (wheat sprig with an anti symbol).
+Important: look for the words “Senza Glutine” and/or the green Green gluten-free symbol (Crossed Grain Trademark).

 There are also a few specialty stores that have a well-stocked selection of vegetarian and vegan options.

 In the city center, you can find everything from high-end designer clothing in the area of Via dei Tornabuoni and Via della Vigna Nuova, to less expensive boutiques and chain stores in the area between the Duomo and the Ponte Vecchio.
 If you are looking for artisan leather goods, the open markets and the area around Santa Croce and San Lorenzo are great places to start your search.
 There are also three department stores in downtown Florence where you can find housewares and beauty supplies, as well as clothing to fit different budget needs.